 Yes, the wagon wheel chandeliers you see in the restaurant in "Joyful Noise" were made by Pat Fillman of D Bar X Lighting!
-Gospel Truth Pictures contacted us in December 2010 as the set was being created for the movie.
+A buyer from Gospel Truth Pictures contacted us in December 2010 as the set was being created for the movie.

 Movie stars Dolly Parton, Queen Latifah, Keke Palmer, and Kris Kristofferson and the wagon wheel chandeliers are clearly visible in many of the restaurant scenes.

 D Bar X Lighting Wall Sconces used in the 2011 Super Bowl 45 Budweiser Commercial